BruchesLena/wrapper/README.md

 # wrapper
 A Java wrapper around Keras

+# Prerequisites
+The following Python packeges are required:
+* numpy
+* Keras

 # Installation
 Either clone this repository or download a release zip-file and extract it somewhere.